TyrelN/penelope/README.md

 ## Additional Notes:
 * The ios version has various bugs that need to be fixed.
 The app was tested solely on android; issues with the ios version weren't discovered until recently.
-* Notes and To-Do entries can be deleted by tap-holding them.
+* Notes and To-Do entries can be deleted by tap and holding them.
 * The Penelope logo was designed by Tyrel Narciso.
 All rights reserved.

 ## References and Resources